Peter42306/StudentsAdminUsers/README.md

 Clean folder structure for learning or reuse in other projects.

-## Project Structure:

-**Models:**

-Student — represents student entity with basic properties (e.g., name, group).

-ApplicationUser — extends IdentityUser to support role-based access.

-**Controllers:**

-StudentsController — handles CRUD operations for students.

-ApplicationUsersController — displays registered users and their roles (read-only).

-Views:

-Razor views grouped into folders: Students, Home, ApplicationUsers.

-Data Layer:

-ApplicationDbContext — EF Core database context.

-DbInitializer — seeds initial roles and admin user.

-Services:

-ImageService — handles image uploads and deletions for student profiles.

-Repository — basic repository pattern for data access.

-Interfaces:

-IRepository, IImageService.

-Mappings:

-AutoMapper profile to convert between domain models and view models.

-### Migrations:

-Initial EF Core migration to create the database schema.

-### ViewModels:

-Example: StudentViewModel used to bind student forms.

-### Use Case:
-This project serves as a starter template for admin panels with Identity, role management, file uploads, and structured architecture — ideal for small admin dashboards or educational use.
+This project serves as a starter template for admin panels with Identity, role management, file uploads, mappings, viewmodels, services and structured architecture.

 ![Screenshot 2025-06-08 180521](https://github.com/user-attachments/assets/bbe19664-ce2f-484a-90e8-688e483f8a37)